Corruption in Italy: Public procurement

 The government procurement system is characterized by a high level of corruption.
 This is particularly true where infrastructure contracts are concerned.
 In such cases, the Mafia is very likely to be involved and favoritism will almost inevitably play a part in the awarding of contracts.
 In recent years, most of the high-profile corruption cases in Italy have involved government procurement.
 In 2015, one in three public contracts involved irregularities.

 Contracts for Expo 2015, a fair in Milan, became the subject of a major anti-corruption investigation in which seven officials were arrested as of April 2015.
 Venice's mayor and over 30 other public officials were arrested in 2015 for accepting bribes in exchange for building contracts.
 In the same year, several businessmen were taken into custody on charges of belonging to "a gang involved in kickbacks and dodgy contracts" for high-speed rail lines, Expo 2015, a flood barrier in Venice, and other large-scale projects.
 Among those who had received kickbacks was Infrastructure and Transport Minister Maurizio Lupi, who was forced to resign.

+Data from the he Italian government’s Antimafia Investigative Directorate (DIA), shows that 38% of all the anti-mafia measures taken in Italy in 2024 were related to the construction sector, when about 200 public works sites were investigated for suspected infiltration by organised crime.